 \subsection{Distorted Young diagrams}

 We now define the shape that our `droplets' will have, which resembles Young diagrams\footnote{For the 3-rule model alluded to in Section \ref{sec:sketch} stable sets consist precisely of Young diagrams and the directions $\cS$ provided by Lemma~\ref{lem:directions} can be arbitrarily close to the four axis directions, yielding Young diagrams.}.
-The following definitions are illustrated in Figure~\ref{fig:DYD}. \begin{defn}[DYD] We call \emph{distorted Young diagram} (DYD) a subset of $\bbR^2$ of the form
+The following definitions are illustrated in Figure~\ref{fig:DYD}. \begin{defn}[DYD] A \emph{distorted Young diagram} (DYD) is a subset of $\bbR^2$ of the form

 for a finite set $I$, some set $X=\{x_i \colon i\in I\}$ of vectors $x_i\in\bbR^2$ and $x\in\bbR^2$.
 The vectors $x_i$ and $x$ are uniquely defined up to redundancy (and up to the convention that all $x_i$ are on the topological boundary of the DYD).
-An alternative definition of the DYD can also be given as
+Alternatively, a DYD can also be defined by

 where $y_i$ are the convex corners of the diagram rather than the concave ones. \end{defn} For any DYD $D$ we denote by $y$ the vector such that

 for $j\in\{1,2\}$.
 We further denote